shubham1o1/html-css/3. CSS Basics/README.md

   }
 ```
 ### Floats:
-- Not going to used much
+- Not going to be used much
 - Just for the substitute of Flex and Grid.
 - Once you know flex and grid abandon float
 - Useful for Creating sidebars and grid views